j-dowell/franklins/README.md

 # Franklin's

-Franklin's is a full stack web application built around Node and Express that allows a restaurant owner to accept orders online through a server.
+Franklin's is a full stack web application built around Node and Express that allows a restaurant owner to accept and manage orders.
 Franklin's includes the following functionality:

 1. Customers can select items from a menu and checkout using the shopping cart.
 2. Restaurant owners can add new menu items directly from the site itself.